DataDog/dd-trace-go/.github/ISSUE_TEMPLATE/bug-report.md

 <!--
 If you have identified a specific bug in the dd-trace-go codebase, please describe it here.
-If the issue requires further debugging or investigation, that will be best accomplished via support.
+If the issue requires debugging or investigation of your specific private setup, that is best accomplished via support.
 Please contact Datadog [support](http://docs.datadoghq.com/help/).
 -->

 **Version of dd-trace-go**